-● About 52% of all houses constructed in NSW used to have asbestos cement in 1954.
+• In 1954, about 52% of all houses constructed in NSW contained asbestos cement.

-As the season comes to an end, you may be already doing some last-minute spring cleaning and preparing your home in time for summer.
-Make this the perfect time to do visual survey around your home to check whether you have these 5 indicators of asbestos contamination.
+Have you been tidying up around the house recently?
+Make this the perfect time to do a visual survey of your home to check whether you have these 5 indicators of asbestos contamination.

 5 Tell Tale Signs of Asbestos Materials in Your Home